Shuang394/OdinProjects/Tic-Tac-Toe/README.md

 Challenges I am expected to see:
 1. Avoid using global variables and practice applying the principles of OOP

+2. Setting up the logic for win conditions and draws for the game

 # Mistakes I made and Lessons Learnt